anshbordia/Algortihms/Distributed File Sharing System/bitbox/README.md

-A decentralized Distributed File Sharing System.
+A decentralized Peer to Peer Distributed File Sharing System.
-Developed as part of University Project for the course Distributed Systems.
+Developed as part of University Project for the subject Distributed Systems.

 Breif Description:
 Syncs a shared folder between multiple computers by: